 Certain abbreviations and acronyms may be acceptable and common knowledge within an organization, but don’t take it for granted that anyone outside the organization will understand them.
 Many writers worry about patronizing their clients.
 Clarity and explanation is not patronizing – it is both empowering and makes a document easier and more enjoyable to read.

 Quantify statements wherever possible.
 Don’t make claims like, ‘It is widely understood that…’ Say who understands it.
 Specify how much money a company has made.
 Vague statements lack impact and are open to misinterpretation.

-A document that is written badly can irritate colleagues and clients; fail to galvanise
+A document that is written badly can irritate colleagues and clients; fail to galvanize

-people; damage the reputation of an organisation; and may even lose business.
+people; damage the reputation of an organization; and may even lose business.

 Conversely, a well-written document is a critical business tool: it can demonstrate